 Officers traced the call and Curtis was arrested, admitting he had left the message.

 He told officers he did not like the Government’s Workfare project scheme and blamed A4E - the Sheffield firm with a Government contract to get people into work.

 Curtis said: “I wanted to make life as difficult as possible for them.”

 Asked why he had used an Irish code word, he said: “I wanted it to be taken seriously.
 The Irish used to bomb people.”

-Ben Strelley, mitigating at Sheffield Magistrates’ Court yesterday, said his client suffered from depression, anxiety and had been diagnosed with bipolar disorder in 1999.
+Ben Strelley, representing Curtis at Sheffield Magistrates’ Court, said his client suffered depression and anxiety and had been diagnosed with bipolar disorder in 1999.